Gaines County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: The temporary permit you received at the time of your arrest is usually valid for 40 days.
-This allows you to drive until your ALR hearing (if requested) or until the suspension officially begins.
+• Temporary Permit: The DIC-25 form you received at the time of your arrest serves as a temporary driving permit.
+This permit is valid until the date of your ALR hearing (if one is requested) or until the suspension begins (if you fail to request a hearing or the suspension is upheld at the hearing).

 If You Refused Testing